 They’re crispy on the exterior, and soft and smooth on the inside.
 Everyone loves them since they’re so simple to prepare at home.
 French fries make for the perfect snack whether you’re craving something savory or just want them as a side dish.

-Store-bought fries may not always be how you like your fries— but you can always make homemade french fries to satisfy your craving.
-Through this article, we will discuss various recipes for the best homemade french fries.
-As well as talk about different ways to freeze, reheat and serve these fries.
+Store-bought fries may not always be how you like your fries— but you can always make french fries to satisfy your craving.
+Through this article, we will discuss various recipes for fries.
+As well as talk about different ways to freeze, reheat, and serve these fries.